Digital hubs for communities in crisis

 Communities everywhere are self-organising to support people left vulnerable by coronavirus and help regenerate local economies.
-We are working with The Big Issue initiative Social Echo to provide a social Web platform that empowers local organisations and local people to deliver a safe future for their community.
+We are working with partners to provide a social Web platform that empowers local organisations and local people to deliver a safe future for their community.

 Give each community an interactive website, linked to social media, where people can get their lives on an upwards track by making a wellness plan from community resources and a personal support network to help implement it

-Give community organisations permission to manage their own data and keep it up to date, reducing the administration burden for central teams
+Give community organisations permission to keep the data they publish up to date, reducing the administration burden for central teams

-Capture usage and feedback by community members to show the impact of different organisations and services, as well as to analyse gaps and overlaps in provision
+Capture data on resource usage, effectiveness, and user feedback to track the impact of different organisations and services, as well as to analyse gaps and overlaps in provision

 If You Can't Measure It, You Can't Manage It

 Use community resources effectively, by allowing community organisations to publish up-to-date information online and track the impact of their services